What’s behind the crypto bear market?

 The bitcoin halving cycle

-Bitcoin creation follows a four-year cycle, and its price behavior, historically, has followed three distinct phases.
-First, there’s almost always a rapid rise in price.
+Bitcoin creation follows a four-year cycle, and its price behavior, historically, has appeared to follow three distinct phases.
+First, there’s typically a rapid rise in price.
 The rise in price is, secondly, followed by its peak and then a bear market.
-Third, prices move sideways, eventually leading into a new bull market.
+Third, prices move sideways, which may eventually lead to a new bull market.

 Bitcoin price behavior around halving dates